-At December 31, 2019 the balance of the item comprises Euro 375 million referring to the Atlantia group, Euro 190 million referring to the Benetton group and Euro 56 million referring to the Autogrill group.
+At December 31, 2019 the balance of the item comprises Euro 375 million referring to the Atlantia group, Euro 190 million referring to the Autogrill group.

 The balance increased primarily due to the contracting of a new loan by Telepass for Euro 100 million, maturing in 2020.